BSski/django-images-api/README.md

 ## :arrow_up: Room for improvement

-Due to time limitation there are very important things left to add:
+Due to the time limitation, there are very important things left to add:
 - [in progress] Localstack to test and run app locally,
 - [in progress] tests,
 - typehints,